AdobeDocs/journeys.en/help/using/api/capping.md

 The Capping API helps you to create, configure and monitor your capping configurations.

-Detailed information on how to make requests using the API is available in [this documentation](https://developer.adobe.com/journey-optimizer-apis/) In addition, the API is also described within a Swagger file available [here](https://adobedocs.github.io/JourneyAPI/docs/).

 ## Capping API description

 | Method  | Path   | Description   |